THE PETIONVILLE AND CITE MAXO CAMP

 J/P HRO has supported thousands of people in their transition to safe and sustainable housing in the greater Delmas 32 area.

-Throughout the relocation process, our Protection team provided support to all residents to ensure their wellbeing, safety, and protection.
-The Protection and Communication staff raises awareness of social and gender issues through direct assistance, as well as community workshops and public campaigns.
-The team ensures that survivors of reported cases of abuse and sexual violence have access to medical care, psychosocial support and legal aid—and are accompanied throughout these processes by members of the Protection and Communications Team.
+Throughout the relocation process, our protection team provided support to all residents to ensure their well being and safety.
+The protection and communications staff raises awareness of social and gender issues through direct assistance, as well as, community workshops and public campaigns.
+The team ensures that survivors of reported cases of abuse and sexual violence have access to medical care, psychosocial support and legal aid—and are accompanied throughout these processes by members of the protection and communications team.

 After the full relocation of our camps, the protection team transitioned to working in the community at large.
 This is an example of how we listen and adapt to needs on the ground.